Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern has played nine games, with three wins against the spread.
+- In Georgia Southern's nine games this season, it has three wins against the spread.

-- The Eagles have covered the spread twice this year when underdogs by 2.5 points or more (in seven chances).
+- The Eagles have been underdogs by 2.5 points or more seven times this season and have covered the spread twice.

-- Georgia Southern's games this season have gone over the total in four out of eight opportunities (50%).
+- Georgia Southern's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- In games that Georgia Southern totals over 424.8 yards, the team is 2-1 against the spread and 2-2 overall.
+- Georgia Southern is 2-1 against the spread and 2-2 overall when the team amasses more than 424.8 yards.

-- The Eagles have turned the ball over two more times (13 total) than the Bobcats have forced a turnover (11) this season.
+- This season the Eagles have turned the ball over 13 times, two more than the Bobcats' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.